BNU-IVC/CCPG/README.md

   1. Send us a request to BNU-IVC@outlook.com for the latest agreement.
   2. Once the latest agreement is received, complete it and submit it to the same email address as mentioned in step 1.

-We will handle your requests promptly.
+We will handle your requests within a week.
 In case you encounter any issues, please feel free to reach out to us via BNU-IVC@outlook.com. <br>

 ## Citation
 Please cite the following paper if you find this useful in your research: